 - a.
 Assist the OSFM and the NC Forest Service with fire suppression efforts through resource allocation and coordination. - b.
 Ensure coordination among all the resource providers and the supporting agencies. - c.
-Provide key personnel as needed and as requested by NCEM Area Coordinators or Branch Managers to the Incident Commander in the affected area to perform support functions as required on site. - d.
-Provide search and rescue resources as may be required by the particular fire suppression scenario.
+Provide search and rescue resources as may be required by the particular fire suppression scenario. - d.
+Provide all essential coordination for the dispatch, arrival, entry, and reporting of necessary personnel into the fire suppression area.

-- e.
-Maintain around-the-clock response coordination for forces committed in the field. - f.
-Provide all essential coordination for the dispatch, arrival, entry, and reporting of necessary personnel into the fire suppression area. - g.
+e.
 Upon recommendation of the NC Forest Service, prepare the Fire Management Assistance Grant (FMAG) request for the Governor's signature, specifying the facts supporting the request.